-Usually, a chronograph watch has two or three smaller round dials and two buttons at two and four o’clock.
+Usually, a chronograph watch has two or three smaller round dials and two pushers at two and four o’clock.
 The dials measure seconds, minutes, and hours, but in more advanced watches, even the fractions of a second.
 The buttons start, stop, and reset the measure.

 For a long time, French king Louis XVIII’s watchmaker Nicolas Rieussec was considered the inventor of a chronograph in 1821 after the king needed a stopwatch for timing the horse races.

 But a discovery in 2013 found that Louis Moinet had already constructed the modern chronograph as early as 1816.
 The Breitling family was the first to develop a chronograph watch with dials and pushers as we know it today.

 In contrast to analog and chronograph timepieces, a classic digital watch displays the time on a screen in numerical digits.
 A quartz movement typically powers it, and such a straightforward watch is typically the least expensive on the market as well.